pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 ..

-Classroom and Virtual Classroom Activity
+Classroom and Virtual Classroom Activities
 =========================================

 About